nltran/arom/README.md

 At the moment, the slave runtime needs to be manually launched on each of the slave nodes in the cluster.

-The master runtime is automatically launched once a job is defined and started (more job examples to come)
+The master runtime is automatically launched once a job is defined and started (please see wiki for examples and documentation)

+# Contibutors
+Tran Nam-Luc (Euranova)
+Arthur Lesuisse (ULB - initial commit)